 That's not all for Nintendo's brawler in December, because it's apparently become the best selling console-exclusive game ever, a feat that looks even more impressive considering the year we've had.
 I mean, God of War?
 Spider-Man?
 Red Dead Redemption, anyone?

 Software sales are said to be blooming as well and NPD's analysts claim Nintendo raked in more dough than any other publisher in 2018, the sort of bragging rights that they didn't boast since the Wii.

-All in all, Nintendo seem back in the saddle and even though Switch's first 20 months in the US saw 8.2 million units sold, which is some way off of Wii's 10.85 million, it's sure been building momentum as of late.
+All in all, Nintendo seem back in the saddle and even though Switch's first 20 months in the US saw 8.2 million units sold, which is of Wii's 10.85 million, it's sure been building momentum as of late.
 Considering Wii U's pitiful result of 3.08 million in the same period, there's no doubt Nintendo have a winner on their hands.